How to Install IP CCTV Camera

 Example: A large warehouse installed PTZ IP cameras to monitor vast open spaces.
 This allowed security personnel to adjust the camera’s focus and cover multiple angles without additional cameras, cutting down on equipment costs by 25%.

-Best Way to Install IP CCTV Cameras: Use Power over Ethernet (PoE)
+Best Way to Install IP CCTV Cameras: Use Power over Ethernet (Poe)

-For more efficient CCTV installation services, use Power over Ethernet (PoE) technology, which allows your IP cameras to receive both data and power over a single cable.
+For more efficient CCTV installation services, use Power over Ethernet (Poe) technology, which allows your IP cameras to receive both data and power over a single cable.
 This simplifies installation and reduces the need for multiple power sources.

 DIY IP Camera Installation Tips: Test Camera Placement Before Mounting

 Before permanently mounting your cameras, temporarily place them in key spots to test the field of view.
-This ensures that you’re capturing the right angles and won’t need to adjust them after CCTV Camera installation in Vijayawada.
+This ensures that you’re capturing the right angles and won’t need to adjust them after CCTV camera installation in Vijayawada.

 Example: A chain of retail stores initially installed cameras too high, resulting in poor facial recognition.
 By adjusting the height to the recommended level of 8 to 10 feet, they significantly improved image clarity.